JackLamb99/rugby-rundown/README.md

 * The navigation menu contains the **Rugby Rundown** logo, which takes users to the *Home* page when clicked, as well as individual links to the *Home*, *Positions* and *Rules* pages.
 * All of these options are accessible to visually impaired users who may be using a screen reader, by the use of aria-labels.
-* It uses a drop-down tab option for convenient space-saving on smaller devices (less than 768px wide), making it responsive on all devices.
+* It uses a drop-down tab option for convenient space-saving on smaller screens (less than 768px wide), making it responsive on all devices.
 * This allows users to easily navigate between pages, with the current page clearly highlighted.

 ![Navigation Menu](docs/readme_images/navigation_menu.JPG)